 - Mass transit and public transport in cities

 - Business continuity and changing corporate bankruptcy laws

 - The resurrection of the ABCC

 I will deal with each only briefly.
 You can look up the links provided for more detailed analysis.

 - Turnbull’s policies for mass transit/public transport in cities arrived with a new minister and new Cities and Built Environment portfolio.
 He gave this portfolio to the infamous Jamie Briggs, a junior minister without a significant expenditure capacity and without significant regulatory powers and under the “environmentally responsible” influence of Greg Hunt and the administrative support of the Department of Environment.
-This Underpowered portfolio has it’s origins in the Rudd Gillard government’s series of reports on City infrastructure issues as Alan Davis listed out in an earlier Crikey article.
-Perhaps that is where Malcolm got his ideas from?
+This Underpowered portfolio has its origins in the Rudd Gillard government’s series of reports on City infrastructure issues as Alan Davis listed out in an earlier Crikey article.
+Perhaps that is from where Malcolm got his ideas?

 - Malcolm Turnbull’s own words about Media ownership reform to Leigh Sales were that they were “…kicked into the long grass, never to be seen again, apparently; taken out.
 It is now the Government’s policy.“.
 Historically, not even the “captain’s calling” Abbott had tried to deregulate the media laws despite his efforts to reduce what he referred to as “Red Tape“.
 Instead the influences appear to originate from lobbyists from commercial media outlets that have worn bare, the red carpet trail to Canberra to argue their case.
 Does the public want a diminishment of media laws that results in fewer voices in rural media or local news and permit a concentration of media in singular hands (guess who’s) as mergers and acquisitions occur?